 - Both single item and bulk purchasing options are available for many products.

 - It’s just plain fun to wander through their site and find random cool things, including some great gift-worthy items.

-- The regular prices on the single food items are fair, but often don’t beat in-store (at least for my area).
-However, they do carry many items that are hard to find in stores.
+- Some of their food items seem overpriced, and often don’t beat in-store (at least for my area).
+However, they do carry many items that might be hard to find in stores.

-I think my latest shop on Abe’s Market is a good example of the pros and cons …
+I think my latest shop on Direct Eats is a good example of the pros and cons …

 - My initial goal was to find Jason’s 5000 IU vitamin E cream, which seems to be scarce, even online, a good natural sunscreen for a fair price, and a few flours and starches for my pantry.
 Mission accomplished in minutes on the beauty products, but my pantry-stocking searches left me without my current needs.